-With the words ‘Gentleman we now have the BDA’, Brian England of Hands-England Drilling, closed the inaugural meeting on October 22nd 1976.
+With the words ‘Gentlemen we now have the BDA’, Brian England of Hands-England Drilling, closed the inaugural meeting on 22 October 1976.
 All present at the meeting at the London Geological Society could not have visualised what the Association would ultimately achieve.

-The BDA’s formation was governed by a real desire to give strength and a voice to the drilling industry – it would be stronger than its collective parts and deal with matters of common interest more effectively, particularly in health & safety and standards.
-In its early days the manufacturers dominated through their wide industry connections, and could quickly express a view on the fragmented contractor market.
+The British Drilling Association’s (BDA) formation was governed by a real desire to give strength and a voice to the drilling industry – it would be stronger than its collective parts and deal with matters of common interest more effectively, particularly with regards to Health & Safety and Standards.
+In its early days, the manufacturers dominated through their wide industry connections and could quickly express a view on the fragmented contractor market.
 During the 70s and 80s mineral/coal drilling was buoyant in the UK and the membership reflected this.
-The UK manufacturing sector was strong, with companies such as Boyles; Hands-England; Dando; Hydreq; Craelius; Van Moppes etc. Many characters existed in the industry with much knowledge of drilling technical matters and engineering experience.
-The BDA’s very capable first Secretary, Barry Johnson, acted as conductor to an orchestra whose different sections often turned up without their instruments; had the wrong scores; were tone deaf and lacked musical training.
+The UK manufacturing sector was strong, with companies such as Boyles; Hands-England; Dando; Hydreq; Craelius; Van Moppes etc. Many characters existed in the industry with much knowledge of drilling technical matters and engineering experience, and the BDA’s then very capable first Secretary, Barry Johnson, acted as conductor to an orchestra whose different sections often turned up without their instruments; had the wrong scores; were tone deaf and lacked musical training.

 During the 90s there were major economic forces at work in the UK drilling industry.
-International work was declining; the home mining industry was spectacularly being decimated; major civils work was in short supply compared to previous times and the manufacturing industry suffered accordingly.
+International work was declining; the home mining industry was being spectacularly decimated; major civils work was in short supply, when compared to previous times, and the manufacturing industry suffered accordingly.
 The BDA was not immune to this, as failures, closures and rationalisation reduced its membership.
 More importantly, individuals who previously had time to give to the BDA, were retiring; too occupied in their own survival and businesses; departing this world, or no longer interested.
 The late 90s produced little as a result and the BDA financial reserves were almost depleted.

 The history of the BDA cannot be fully written yet, only updated.
 Anticipating change; introducing and managing it are the BDA’s strengths, and future members will judge how well that has been done.